mahemoff/share-button/docs/configOptions.md

-You can pass an options object when you call `Share` on an element to make things a little more flexible.
+You can pass an options object when you call `ShareButton` on an element to make things a little more flexible.

 Passing configuration options: